Andrew Knizner Preview, Player Props: Cardinals vs. Padres

 Andrew Knizner At The Plate

+- In 61.8% of his 55 games this season, Knizner has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has hit a long ball in 16.7% of his games this year, and 5.4% of his chances at the plate.
+- Looking at the 55 games he has played this year, he's went deep in nine of them (16.4%), and in 5.3% of his trips to the dish.

-- Knizner has had an RBI in 18 games this year (33.3%), including six multi-RBI outings (11.1%).
+- In 18 games this year (32.7%), Knizner has picked up an RBI, and in six of those games (10.9%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.